crusher-app/crusher-app.github.io/get-started.md

 **Never miss a beat.**

 Behind the scenes we're working around the clock to make sure you can seamlessly enjoy your music experience.
-Groovy runs on state-of-the-art tech to ensure minimal downtime, low latency, and no disruptions.
+Crusher runs on state-of-the-art tech to ensure minimal downtime, low latency, and no disruptions.

 ![stable](./assets/stable.png)